Warburton MTB Destination

 - draw new visitors to Warburton, as well as increasing the length of stay by offering a new visitor activity.

 The Warburton Mountain Bike Destination and Yarra Valley Trail are expected to bring around 432,000 visitors annually to the Yarra Ranges.
-This consists of 384,000 day visitors and 48,000 night visitors.
+This consists of 384,000 day visitors and 48,000 overnight visitors.

 This equates to approximately $49 million in economic spend within the region annually, and presents a significant opportunity for businesses to increase their customer base and profits.